UniversalAlgebra/OpenProblems/README.md

    the checkout and merge steps above replacing `master` with another branch name.

 ## Bugs and Other Issues
-If you think you found a bug in the calculator, if you encounter a problem with the instructions on this page, or if you have any other issue that you'd like to call attention to, please
-[create a new issue](https://github.com/UniversalAlgebra/OpenProblems/issues).
+If you encounter a problem with the instructions on this page, or if you have any other issue that you'd like to call attention to, please [create a new issue](https://github.com/UniversalAlgebra/OpenProblems/issues).